1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-• Tobacco use and heavy alcohol consumption (especially esophageal cancers)
+• Tobacco smoking and excessive drinking (particularly esophageal cancers)

 • Infection with high?risk HPV strains